kaelankv/kaelankv.github.io/essays/my-ai-tutor.md

 <img width="800px" class="rounded float-left pe-4" src="../img/3520511.png">

 ### I. Introduction
 AI has been an extremely helpful tool for me not just for this class, but for a variety of other classes as well.
 I use AI such as ChatGPT to guide me in the right direction.
 For example, if I'm writing an essay.
 I might ask ChatGPT to assist in spelling and grammatical checks, or I might ask it for ideas on what I should research if I don't know where to start.
 AI has helped me understand software engineering concepts as well such as design patterns and error handling.
-I have mainly used ChatGPT, but I have recently started using Github Copilot for this class.
+I have mainly used ChatGPT, but I have recently started using Github Copilot for my final project.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: